heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 | Param | Type | Description |
 | ----- | ---- | ----------- |
 | input | string | The input string to hash. |

+_Returns_

+A string with the md5 hash of the input.

 _Example_